Denver College of Nursing offers programs and services to support and fulfill its mission by providing:

 - Programs that prepare nursing students to apply to take the national nursing licensing examination as applicable;

-- At the ADN and BSN degree level, expertise and services to support the student who is pursuing his or her goal to become an RN or to further his or her career by building upon an existing RN license to earn a Bachelor’s degree.
+- At the ADN and BSN degree level, expertise and services to support the student who is pursuing his or her goal to become an RN or to further his or her career by building upon an existing RN license to earn a Bachelor’s or Masters degree.

 The college offers on-ground programs and distance education programs.